rameshvarun/blog-cells/README.md

 <p align="center">[VIEW DEMO]</p>
 </a>

-Turn any web page into an interactive code notebook, similar to [Jupyter](https://jupyter.org/) or [ObservableHQ](https://observablehq.com/).
+Add interactive code cells to any webpage, similar to [Jupyter](https://jupyter.org/) or [ObservableHQ](https://observablehq.com/).
+Works with static site generators like Jekyll and Hugo.

 Just drop JS / CSS import tags onto your page start creating code cells using `<script type="text/notebook-cell">` elements. blog-cells will transform these script tags into interactive, runnable code snippets.